danielkrupinski/Osiris/README.md

 * 12 September 2024
     * Player outline glow now includes all objects attached to the player (carried hostage, bomb defuse multimeter etc.)

-* 5 September 2024
-    * "Player Info In World" and "Outline Glow" have now separate tabs in settings GUI

 ## Technical features